 The goals of our work are similar to those of [10, 11] in that we aim to discover acoustic patterns that recur in utterances and ground these by linking them to other modalities.
-However, to accommodate pathological voices, our work does not rely on pre-trained models, but they are learned from the speaker-specific acoustic data.
-In that sense, it shows similarities to the work in [12], but we learn from continuous speech and do not model low-level acoustics with an HMM.
-In terms of grammar learning, our task approaches grammar induction [13, 14], but on a restricted domain and using a weak form of supervision.
+However, to accommodate pathological voices, our work does not rely on pre-trained models, but they are learned from the speakerspecific acoustic data.
+In that sense, it shows similarities to the work in [12], but we learn form continuous speech and do not model low-level acoustics with an HMM.
+In terms of grammar learning, our task approaches unsupervised grammar induction [13, 14], but on a restricted domain with a small vocabulary.

-We evaluate our learning framework on two databases: PATCOR, recorded sessions of a vocally guided card game by non-impaired speakers, and DOMOTICA-2, speech-impaired users engaging in a home automation task.
+We evaluate our learning framework on two databases: PAT-COR, recorded sessions of a vocally guided card game by nonimpaired speakers, and DOMOTICA-2, speech-impaired users engaging in a home automation task.
 The users were free to choose their own words and grammatical constructs to address the systems during the recording sessions.